-Adrian Bethune, founder of Teachappy (an enterprise that specialises in wellness in the workplace), as well as being a bestselling author who recently presented about the Importance of Wellness at the Swim England Teachers Conference, says:
+Adrian Bethune, founder of Teachappy (an enterprise that specialises in wellness in the workplace), as well as being a bestselling author who presented about the Importance of Wellness at the Swim England Teachers Conference, says:

 “Happier and less stressed teachers teach better, leading to happier and more productive pupils.
 Not all stress is bad but chronic stress can be extremely detrimental to our health and wellbeing.”